maths/moodle-qtype_stack/doc/en/CAS/Numbers.md

     e: %e
     pi: %pi

-Optinally, depending on the question settings, you have
+Optionally, depending on the question settings, you have

     i: %i
     j: %i